kr55/ssrs-reports-migration-wizard-docs/docs/troubleshooting.md

 ### **Summary**

 This error is a security-related failure indicating that the **SSRS service cannot connect to the data source** using the configured method (Stored, Integrated, or None) because a valid, non-interactive security token is missing or invalid.
-Configuring **Stored Credentials** for the data source is the most reliable way to resolve this issue during a migration.
+Configuring **Stored Credentials** for the data source is the most reliable way to resolve this issue during a migration and ensure subscriptions execute successfully.